withintime/system-zero/README.md

 ## Key Concepts

-- **Presence-based governance** – no voting, no status, no identity.
-Just consensus through presence, contribution, stillness.
-- **Autonomous food systems** – off-grid, tech-enhanced, self-correcting food nodes that eliminate dependence.
-- **Self-dissolving protocols** – systems built to collapse when awareness reaches critical mass.
-- **Post-identity infrastructure** – no user accounts, no leaders, no personalization.
-Everyone is a node.
-No one is special.
+Presence-based governance –
+*Like campfire consensus, but encoded — decisions happen when people show up, not sign in.*

+Autonomous food systems –
+*Decentralized food nodes designed to keep growing even if the grid collapses.*

+Self-dissolving protocols –
+*Tools that delete themselves as awareness rises — not built to last, built to liberate.*

+Post-identity infrastructure –
+*No names, no faces, just function.
+You are the tool.
+You are the node.*

 ---